Best Material for Wardrobe — Complete Guide to All Wardrobe Materials

 It’s time to weigh your options and determine which is the best material for wardrobe.

-LaminateDurable, water-resistant, variety of colors and finishesCan chip, may look less natural than other optionsMid-Range
+LaminateDurable, easy to clean, variety of finishesCan chip, less natural look₹150–₹300

 Things to Keep in Mind When Choosing Wardrobe Materials